About the bridge

 Benefits of the bridge

-Market Gate Bridge will be fully accessible with lifts at both ends.
-It will also be cyclist-friendly, with cyclists able to take their bikes into the lifts, or walk them up the steps using the dedicated cycle wheel groove built into the bridge.
-It also opens up more active travel routes into the town centre, including improved connectivity with the Metrodome and Barnsley Football Club.
-The bridge will also be a prominent and iconic feature on Barnsley’s skyline, which has already changed dramatically with the development of The Glass Works.
+The bridge will be fully accessible with lifts at both ends.
+It will also be cyclist-friendly.
+Cyclists will be able to take their bikes into the lifts, or walk them up the steps using the cycle wheel groove.
+It also opens up more active travel routes into the town centre; with the Metrodome and Barnsley Football Club.
+The bridge will be a prominent and iconic feature on Barnsley’s skyline, which has already changed with the development of The Glass Works.

 This funding would have allowed the construction of a basic, functional footbridge over the railway.
-However, the council decided to explore further funding opportunities and to include it as part of the wider town centre regeneration programme to enable the construction of a more ambitious design which compliments the high-quality Glass Works development.
+However, the council decided to explore more funding opportunities and to include it as part of the wider town centre regeneration.
+This would enable the construction of a more ambitious design which compliments The Glass Works.

 Market Gate Bridge represents a major investment backed by Network Rail and the South Yorkshire Combined Mayoral Authority.
 It's important that the new bridge is of as high a quality as The Glass Works.

-The forecast £9.7 million total cost includes additional work over the original proposals, and also allows for significant increases in steel and other material costs since the bridge was first designed.
-The scheme also includes further public realm, landscaping and highway improvements at both ends of the bridge.
+The forecast £9.7 million total cost includes additional work over the original proposals.
+It also allows for increases in steel and other material costs since the bridge was first designed.
+The scheme includes further public realm, landscaping and highway improvements at both ends of the bridge.